wethod/learning-center-staging/content/dashboard/index.md

 ### Invoices

 This widget shows all the invoices that must be sent.
-The invoice list is based on the pipeline's invoice plans and each invoice <span style="font-size: 1rem;">has a priority (indicated by its color):</span>
+The invoice list is based on the pipeline's [invoice plan]({{< relref "pipeline/index.md#invoice-plan" >}}) and each invoice has a priority (indicated by its color):

 * Red invoices have an high priority because they had to be sent in a past date;